adityaarun2/exploratory-data-analysis-project/README.md

 ### Conclusion

-After running the permutation test, the resulting p-value is 0.395 which is greater than our significance level of 0.05.
-This means that the permutation test was statistically insignificant meaning that we fail to reject the null.
-In other words, there is likely no difference between the mean average ratings of simple recipes versus the mean average ratings of complex recipes.
-This aligns with our observations earlier from the bivariate plots since there was little to no observable visual difference in the group means of the complex vs. simple groups.
+As seen above, the resulting p-value is 0.395 which is **greater than** our significance level of 0.05.
+This means that the permutation test was statistically insignificant meaning that we **fail to reject the null**.
+In other words, there is *likely* no difference between the mean average ratings of simple recipes versus the mean average ratings of complex recipes.
+This aligns with our observations earlier from the bivariate plots since there was little to no observable visual difference in the group means between the complex vs. simple groups.

+Therefore, this answers our main question of: Do recipes with a higher number of ingredients (complex recipes) receive different ratings on average than those with fewer ingredients (simple recipes)?
+The hypothesis test we performed showed that it is statistically insignificant

 ---